-Businesses that send emails as part of their marketing strategy must ensure they comply not only with GDPR but also with the Privacy and Electronic Communications Regulations (PECR).
+Businesses that send emails as part of their marketing strategy must ensure they comply not only with the GDPR but also with the Privacy and Electronic Communications Regulations 2003 (PECR).
 Both pieces of legislation are focused on protecting the privacy of individuals, so there’s a degree of duplication.
 Complying with one set of rules will put you a long way along the road of meeting the standards set by the other.
 However there are differences that you need to be aware of.
 PECR for example applies to more than just personal data.

 We'll look at: